coyoteclan/USM-String-Hash-tool/README.md

 Make sure you have installed `mingw-w64-i686-dev` (necessary for this compilation) or `mingw-w64` (to install the full toolchain).

-Type the following command to compile the tool.
+Type the following commands to compile the tool.

 ```bash
 mkdir build